San Agustin Center of Studies: History

 Two years before the birth of the Province of Sto.
 Niño de Cebu, it was intended to establish a seminary.
-Upon the completion of the plans, Fr.
-Eduardo Perez wrote to Jaime Cardinal Sin, Archbishop of Manila seeking approval to erect the seminary, which was granted.
+Upon the completion of the plans, Eduardo Perez wrote to Cardinal Jaime Sin, Archbishop of Manila, seeking approval to erect the seminary, which was granted.
 The site was chosen. in Diliman, Quezon City, following criteria set by the Council: accessibility and peacefulness.
 The site is on Fisheries St. in Visayas Avenue, a kilometer away from Quezon City Circle.
 Rising on slightly elevated two hectare area, it is bounded on the northwest by Culiat River opposite Sanville Subdivision and the University of the Philippines Arboretum.

 Following the ground-breaking rites in December 1983, the plan was to complete construction in June 1984, but this was not achieved due to rising prices and conflicts with squatters on the proposed site.

-On May 21, 1984, Fr.
-Martin Nolan, Father General, officially approved the erection of the institution and canonically declared it as a religious residence.
+On May 21, 1984, Martin Nolan, Father General, officially approved the erection of the institution and canonically declared it as a religious residence.
 The concept and architectural design was patterned after colonial types.

 In July 1984 the name San Agustin Center of Studies (SACS) came up in a conversation among the original members of the seminary community together with the first Prior Provincial at the San Agustin Monastery in Intramuros.
 It was adopted as the institution’s name.

-On November 13, 1984, the seminary was dedicated following a Eucharistic celebration at its new chapel, with Jaime Cardinal Sin as the main celebrant.
+On November 13, 1984, the seminary was dedicated following a Eucharistic celebration at its new chapel, with Cardinal Sin as the main celebrant.

 The new colonial-type seminary was composed of two edifices.
 The main structure on the left was three-storey seminary while on the other side was another three-storey building which serves as the residence of the friars.
 This building boasts of an open terrace protruding from the second floor.
 Behind them is a separate building housing the refectory, kitchen and chapel.
 A covered walk joins the latter to the residence.

 The seminary is a square-like structure which encloses an inner garden at the center part.
 It houses 48 individual bedroom, study rooms, chapel and archives, among others.
 The friars’ residence is equipped with four bedrooms, a living room, library and conference room.
 Both buildings hold receiving rooms at the ground floor.
 At the back of the chapel is the laundry room and garage that served as storeroom and stock room during the construction stage.

 Additional features were added later including a basketball and tennis court completed in 1985 along with the first layer of the concrete fencing.
 Two years later, the river crossing bridge connecting Fisheries Street and the Seminary compound was completed.
 In front was constructed the seminary building.

 Many young men were trained in the seminary.